j-richey/ounce-of-rust-docs/foxxo-gdd/_sources/misc/audience.rst.txt

 Target Audience
 ###############
 FoxXO is targeted at casual gamers.
-There are three general groups that might find the game interesting: new PC gamers, bored adults and modders.
+There are three general groups that might find the game interesting: new PC gamers, bored adults, and modders.

 =============
 New PC Gamers